 Attendance was an important focus this year.
-The attendance rate at FLACS I for the year was 92.2% with every student participating in remote learning over the course of the year.
+The attendance rate at FLACS II for the year was 91.2% (92.9% at the elementary campus and 90.1% at the middle school campus) with every student participating in remote learning over the course of the year.

 In order to ensure that students could participate in their remote learning, FLACS distributed devices to families at multiple points in the year.
-At FLACS I, 142 iPads and 260 chromebooks were distributed.
+At FLACS II, 171 iPads and 592 chromebooks were distributed.
 All students were offered a FLACS device; very few declined the devices and opted to use their personal device instead.
 Many families needed internet access.
-Over the course of the year FLACS I provided internet access to 32 students (8%), including 1 hot spot and 31 access through Altice.
+Over the course of the year FLACS II provided internet access to 168 students (21%), including 58 hot spots and 110 accounts through Altice.
 Monitoring attendance was a whole-school effort.
 Teachers and teaching assistants monitored student attendance throughout the day and staff from the school immediately contacted families whose students were not attending.
 These conversations focused on providing support to families to overcome any obstacles to attending school.
 These barriers included technology - device access, internet stability, and other technology issues - which the school immediately addressed for families.
 Other barriers included child care and supervision during remote instruction.
 While the school could not directly address this in the same way as the technology issues, it worked with families to find solutions and leverage community resources and services to support families.

-FLACS I adopted a new parent communication tool, ParentSquare, which provided a platform to communicate with families during this time.
+FLACS II adopted a new parent communication tool, ParentSquare, which provided a platform to communicate with families during this time.
 Teachers and administrators announced what was happening in classrooms, shared information and resources and other critical information to groups of parents.
 The platform also allowed for two-way communication with families through private, direct messaging.
 Family liaisons worked tirelessly to reach out to families through this platform and through phone calls.
 Schools held many workshops for parents to provide support.

-FLACS I also supported families by reconceptualizing its food program.
-FLACS I participated in a creative meal service partnership with its food vendors during remote learning for families to receive home delivery to their doorstep for weekly breakfast and lunches.
+FLACS II also supported families by reconceptualizing its food program.
+FLACS II participated in a creative meal service partnership with its food vendors during remote learning for families to receive home delivery to their doorstep for weekly breakfast and lunches.
 All families were eligible to sign up to receive a week's worth of meals which was delivered once a week.
 This eliminated a significant stressor for families who otherwise would have had to take time to pick up meals every day.
 The effectiveness of this model was amplified by our families in supporting the food insecurity they were facing.
-In addition to school food, through an innovative farmbox grant, families could sign up for a monthly farmbox full of fresh produce and pantry staples that could be used by the entire family.
+In addition to school food, through an innovative Farmbox grant, families could sign up for a monthly farmbox full of fresh produce and pantry staples that could be used by the entire family.

-FLACS I also worked to communicate with families about resources in the community, sharing information about other food distribution sites, community resources, and later in the year, vaccination.
+FLACS II also worked to communicate with families about resources in the community, sharing information about other food distribution sites, community resources, and later in the year, vaccination.